Louis XVIII of France: Oyster Louis

 Louis XVIII suffered from obesity, gout and gangrene, and died on September 16, 1824 at the Tuileries Palace in Paris at the age of 68.
 To read his last words, see my post on last words of famous people.
 Unlike Napoleon, Louis XVIII died while still ruling (the only French monarch of the 19th century to do so).
 His grave is at the Basilica of St. Denis, in Paris.
-As Louis had no children, he was succeeded by the Count of Artois, known as Charles X, who will be the subject of my next post.
+As Louis had no children, he was succeeded by the Count of Artois, known as Charles X.

 Though Louis was painted in his coronation robes (see the image above), he was never crowned.
 Read Napoleon in America to find out why.